13 Best Things to do in Manuel Antonio, Costa Rica

 Shared shuttles offer a slightly more expensive (around $60/person) but perhaps a touch more comfortable journey from San Jose to Manuel Antonio.
 They can be booked ahead HERE.

 By plane: If you are short on time and prefer to travel by air, local airline Sansa Airlines offers daily flights for around USD $100.
-The flight only takes 30 mins and arrives at the Quepos airport, located about 15 mins drive from Manuel Antonio town.
+The flight only takes 30 mins and arrives at the Quepos airport, located about 15 minute drive from Manuel Antonio town.

 By car: By far, the most popular way to get to Manuel Antonio is by car.
 Having a car gives you the flexibility to explore at your own pace and allows you to stay in nicer accommodations slightly further away from the hustle of the main town.
-It’s a particularly great choice if you are traveling in a group and can split the costs of a car rental.
+It’s a particularly great choice if you are traveling in a group and can split the costs of a rental car.

 Important note about Tolls!

-If you are going to drive to Manuel Antonio from San Jose, make sure you TURN OFF the “Avoid Tolls” setting on your Google Maps.
-As the fastest and most enjoyable way to get to Manuel Antonio from San Jose is via Route 27 & Route 34.
+If you are going to drive to Manuel Antonio Park from San Jose, make sure you TURN OFF the “Avoid Tolls” setting on your Google Maps.
+The fastest and most enjoyable way to get to Manuel Antonio from San Jose is via Route 27 & Route 34.
 These routes are Toll Routes, but they will only cost you about USD $2-3 (can be paid in cash or by credit card).
 Well worth the price!

 If you choose to avoid the toll roads, you’ll have to travel down a windy mountain road (route 301).
 It adds another 45-60 mins to the drive and is not recommended.